renehamburger/blinx/README.md

 - If a _text is selected_ that contains Bible reference hyperlinks from a Logos export and BibleWorks resource, these will be converted too.

 ### Copyright
-- The current version of Blinx obtains Bible passages either from BibleWorks (if installed) or otherwise from [www.biblegateway.com](http://www.biblegateway.com/) for this initial proof of concept.
+- The current version of Blinx obtains Bible passages either from BibleWorks or Logos (if installed) or otherwise from [www.biblegateway.com](http://www.biblegateway.com/) for this initial proof of concept.
 - All modern Bible versions are copyrighted.
 See [www.biblegateway.com/version](http://www.biblegateway.com/version) for copyright regulations of various Bible versions.
 For extensive quotes in a publication (usually if over 200 verses or more than 10% of a biblical book), a permission in writing needs to be obtained from the appropriate copyright owner.
-- Biblegateway.com and BibleWorks do not _appear_ to require any additional copyright notice for quotations acquired through their website/software.
+- Copyright notices will need to be added manually, especially if the document is to be shared.

-### Known issues
+### Limitiations & known issues
+- The support for Logos is experimental.
+The "Copy Bible Verses" settings from within Logos are used automatically to determine the Bible version and format.
+The Bible version in Blinx should then be selected to match this one.
+And the Logos format is not yet preserved on insert.
+- It is not yet possible to choose the app that should be used.
+BibleWorks will be checked first and, if not present, Logos and, if not present either, BibleGateway via Internet Explorer.
 - The reference links contain a special Unicode space between the book name and the chapter number.
 If it is not displayed as a space, choose an appropriate font (e.g. Times New Roman, Arial, Tahoma, Calibri ...)
 - A bug in BibleWorks means that every creation of a Blink will reset the display versions to what they were at the start-up of BibleWorks.
 If you restart (or just close) BibleWorks, the current display versions will be the new default versions for every following Blink creation.
 - Running Blinx might reset some formatting options of a previous search/replace in Word.
-- The initial start-up of BibleWorks or Internet Explorer (hidden) can take up to 20 sec.
+- The initial start-up of BibleWorks, Logos or Internet Explorer (hidden) can take up to 20 sec on slower computers.
 - BibleGateway limits passage lookups to about 5500 words.
 - Further issues are mentioned in [Issues.doc](docs/Issues.doc).